market report header.jpg

 Black Tiger Shrimp – The market is firmer.
 Demand is moderate to good and pricing levels are firmer.
 Availability is tight on the premium sizes.

-Salmon – The market is unsettled.
+Salmon – The market is mixed.
 Farmed salmon is unsettled with pricing influenced by sellers’ supply positions.
 There are reports of offers above and below the current range.
-Wild salmon demand is moderate to firmer.
-West coast whole fish remains unquoted due to inadequate supply.
+The West coast whole fish market is steady to firmer with higher prices and offers being reported.
 Europe is reporting a firmer market.
-Demand is moderate, while supply ranges from adequate to fully adequate.
-Chilean whole fish market is unsettled to firmer.
-Supply is adequate to fully adequate with moderate to fair demand.
-There are reports of trades occurring above and below the range.
+Supply is adequate to barely adequate with moderate to active demand.
+The Chilean whole fish market is weaker.
+The softer undertone is attributed to competitive pressure from North America and Europe.

 Cod – The market is firmer.
 There is a steady to firm undertone in the market.
-Demand has improved, while supplies have tightened.
+Demand is moderate, while supplies have tightened.

 Flounder – The market is steady and mostly unchanged.

 Haddock – The market is firmer.
 There is a steady to firm undertone in the market.
-Demand has improved, while supplies have tightened.
+Demand is moderate, while supplies have tightened.

 Pollock – The market is firmer.
 Supplies are adequate with moderate demand.